Shelter Staff Party

 My workflow as a remote video editor

-The remote workflow is built to keep projects moving no matter where you are — it's exactly how I already edit ongoing content for clients in Surabaya and beyond.
+The remote workflow is built to keep projects moving no matter where you are, exactly how I already edit ongoing content for clients in Surabaya and beyond.

 Drop footage via Frame.io, Google Drive or WeTransfer, plus a short brief and any references.